-The renovation builds on the character of this iconic mid-century facility from 1967.
-The refresh of the 6,800 sqft interior improves flexibility, function, and accessibility with areas for adult reading, children, and teens; electrical and telecommunication upgrades; the project also includes the development of a new community room and a children's outdoor patio.
-The design is by Jayson Architecture, JPB Designs builder; construction management is by Bogard.
-The punch walk for occupancy takes place in mid-February.
-Library IT staff began working on the wiring and set up of computers.
-The anticipated reopening is now pushed back to late March 2023.
+The renovation builds on the character of this iconic mid-century building (1967), refreshing the 6,800 SF interior for improved flexibility, function, and accessibility with areas for adult reading, children, and teens; electrical and telecommunication upgrades; the project also includes the development of a new community room and a children's outdoor patio.
+Design by Jayson Architecture; JPB Designs builder; construction management by Bogard.
+The library reopened on May 13, 2023.